myrachins/summer-clip/README.md

 ## CLIP-search

+CLIP-search is a novel method for image classification that does not require model retraining or labeled data.
+By incorporating image attention mechanisms and pseudo-labeling strategies, CLIP-search overcomes limitations of existing methods such as UPL and Tip-Adapter, and offers an efficient solution for online classification scenarios where gathering new labeled data or retraining is expensive or impractical.

 To reproduce the results of the CLIP-search method, please follow the steps below.
 Although the instructions are provided for the SUN397 dataset, they are generally applicable to any other dataset unless stated otherwise.

 ### Step 1: Set up the environment